pnovok/SQLServer_CDC_Demo/README.md

 ```

-Let's create a virtual table in SSB using the following code.
+Let's create a virtual JDBC table in SSB using the following code.
 In SSB UI you can create a new job and use a "jdbc" Template.
 You can modify your table DDL per example below.

 ```
 DROP TABLE IF EXISTS `customers_cdc_replica`;